-The shaky economic fundamentals of the industry as a whole also have consequences for public health and safety.
-The low price of oil and gas coupled with unexpectedly short-lived well production has led companies drilling shale to reduce the value of their assets by billions of dollars, creating shortfalls that are largely filled through asset sales and increasing debt load.
-Falling prices means that interest payments are consuming revenue of many smaller companies, raising questions about safety-cutting measures.
-Inflated and unreliable estimates of shale reserves and potential profitability continue to fuel the rush to drill new wells, cut regulatory corners, and press into densely populated communities.
-Thus, the fundamental economic uncertainties of shale gas and oil production further exacerbate the risks of fracking to public health and society.
+The unstable economic fundamentals of the industry as a whole have multiple consequences for public health and safety.
+The low price of oil and gas, coupled with short-lived well production, has led companies drilling shale to reduce the value of their assets by billions of dollars, creating shortfalls that are largely filled through asset sales and increasing debt load.
+Falling prices means that interest payments are consuming revenue of many smaller companies, raising concerns that revenue losses will lead to cut-backs in safety measures.
+Thus, the fundamental economic uncertainties of shale gas and oil production further exacerbate the risks of fracking to public health and safety.
+As we go to the press, the rate of active shale gas drilling in the United States was, once again, on the upswing.
+46